gaochangw/gaochangw.github.io/_pages/about.md

   - /about.html
 ---

 My name is Chang Gao (高唱).
-I am an incoming Assistant Professor in the Department of Microeletronics at TU Delft from August, 2022.
+I am an incoming Assistant Professor at the [Department of Microeletronics, TU Delft](http://microelectronics.tudelft.nl/) from August, 2022.
 Currently I am a Postdoctoral Researcher in the [Sensors Group](http://sensors.ini.uzh.ch/home.html) at the [Institute of Neuroinformatics (INI), University of Zurich and ETH Zurich](https://www.ini.uzh.ch/en.html).
 I joined INI in 2017 as a PhD student and started my postdoc in Jan 2022.
 My advisors are Prof. Dr. Shih-Chii Liu and Prof. Dr. Tobi Delbruck.
 My PhD thesis was on designing energy-efficient accelerators of recurrent neural networks (RNN) for real-time inference.
 I am currently designing hardware architectures on FPGAs & ASICs and software optimization methods for deep neural networks (DNN).

 Major Works during PhD
 ======